Boris Zimin

-Boris Dmitrievich Zimin (Борис Дмитриевич Зимин; born November 24, 1968) is a Russian businessman and public figure, philanthropist, motor sportsman.
+Boris Dmitrievich Zimin (Бори́с Дми́триевич Зими́н; born November 24, 1968) is a Russian businessman and public figure, philanthropist, motor sportsman.
 The son of Dmitry Zimin, (1933-2021), the founder of VimpelCom company (brand name Beeline).
 Boris Zimin is involved with the Zimin Foundation, which finances and supports non-profit educational projects in the field of education, protection of human rights and freedom of speech, as well as scientific research in the field of natural sciences (mathematics, biology and medicine).

 Biography

 Born on November 24, 1968, in Moscow to parents Dmitry Borisovich Zimin, head of the laboratory at the Radio Technical Institute of the Russian Academy of Sciences, and Maya Pavlovna Zimina (née Shakhmatova, born 1936), an archaeologist.
 Graduated from the Higher School of Economics.
 Served in the Soviet Armed Forces from 1987 to 1989, carrying out most of his service in Kazakhstan.

 In 2002, Boris Zimin became president of the investment company BMT Management, which manages his father's funds.

 Boris Zimin has seven children.
 His first wife is Lyudmila Zakharova (1992-1997), and his second is Ella Zimina (1997-2009, three children were born in this marriage).
 He married his third wife, Yulia Prokhorova, in 2012.

 Since 2004, Boris Zimin lived in London and later moved to the United States.
 Since 2020, Boris lives in Israel.